swt-initiative31/documents/results/swing.md

 <!-- What did you achieve in terms of concrete prototyping work?
 That may include code, documentation and other artifacts.
 What features/functionality can you show with these artifacts?
 Which milestones did you reach and what functionality do they cover and demonstrate?
 It would also be great to see some screenshot in specifically this section (which may be outsourced to the Appendix to ease readability of this section). -->

 #### Working
-- Buttons: Push, Check, Radio
+- Buttons: Push, Check, Radio.
 - StyledText:
-	- Setting the font style, foreground and background colors of StyledText (`Snippet163`)
+	- Setting the font style, foreground and background colors of StyledText (`Snippet163`).
-- StyleRange (`Snippet211`)
+- StyleRange (`Snippet211`).
-- only show Window (`Snippet1`)
+- Only show Window (`Snippet1`).
-- Textbox + Button (`Snippet116`)
+- Textbox + Button (`Snippet116`).
-- Demonstrator with multiple SWT Display instances (`SnippetDoubleDisplay`)
+- Demonstrator with multiple SWT Display instances (`SnippetDoubleDisplay`).
-- `SnippetExplorer`
+- `SnippetExplorer`.
-- `CustomControlExample`
+- `CustomControlExample`.
--  Embedding of AWT components
+-  Embedding of AWT components:
-	- Embed Swing/AWT in SWT (`Snippet135`)
+	- Embed Swing/AWT in SWT (`Snippet135`).
-	- Embed a `JTable` in SWT (no flicker) (`Snippet154`)
+	- Embed a `JTable` in SWT without flicker (`Snippet154`).
-- Themeing
+- Themeing.

 #### Working partially
-- Browser: no CSS
+- Browser: custom implementation without CSS support.
-- `ControlExample`: the application starts and looks good but some functionality is missing *e.g.*
+- `ControlExample`: the application starts and looks good but some functionality is missing *e.g.* :
     - The **Tooltips** tab does not display any tooltip even though tooltips do work (they appear when one hovers over buttons in other tabs).
     - The **DateTime** widget is not implemented (yet) so its tab is not useful.
-- Eclipse SDK product: the application starts but it has some quirks *e.g.*
+- Eclipse SDK product: the application starts but it has some quirks *e.g.* :
     - **Icons** (images) are not visible: it's not a problem with `ToolItem` because those already display images in a normal SWT application _e.g._ in a modified version of `Snippet47`.
-    - Views can not be properly minimized/maximized
+    - Views can not be properly minimized/maximized.
-    - Layout looks odd
+    - Some views have the wrong size.
-    - Several errors about _resources not being properly disposed_ are thrown upon ending the application
+    - Several errors about _resources not being properly disposed_ are thrown upon ending the application.

 #### Not working (yet)
 The following topics are not working yet but there is no reason why it shouldn't work, it's just a matter of implementing the functionality.

-- StyledText
+- `StyledText`:
-	- Drag text between two StyledText widgets (`Snippet210`)
+	- Drag text between two StyledText widgets (`Snippet210`).
-	- Draw a box around text (`Snippet244`)
+	- Draw a box around text (`Snippet244`).
-	- Use margins in StyledText (`Snippet316`)
+	- Use margins in StyledText (`Snippet316`).
-- Technology set up independently with some demo project
-- The `DateTime` widget is not implemented (yet)
+- The `DateTime` widget is not implemented.

 ### Insights

 <!-- What insights did you gain when developing the prototype?
 What were the central obstacles that might also influence a full SWT implementation based on that technology?
 What was complicated to achieve?
 What did take long? -->

-- Decent performance: was to be expected (see [SWT vs Swing performance comparison](https://en.wikipedia.org/wiki/Swing_(Java)#cite_note-15))
+- Decent performance: was to be expected (see [SWT vs Swing performance comparison](https://en.wikipedia.org/wiki/Swing_(Java)#cite_note-15)).
-- Instantiating a second `Display` is not a problem
+- Instantiating a second `Display` is not a problem.
 - Several basic stuff were already working (many widgets) but some were left unfinished, calculating the right size of some components like *CoolBars* and *ExpandBars* being the most notorious.
 - Activating the anti-aliasing for fonts and graphics is already possible and it can be seen in the `GraphicsExample` snippet (screenshots below).
 - The initial implementations (in SourceForge and in GitHub) weren't developed in years which means there was either little appeal to this approach or some impediment that we (yet) don't know about.